cloudevents/spec/discovery.md

 value.
 If the Service corresponding with the specified `id` has a higher recorded `epoch` value than given, the request MUST fail.

-If other service attributes are included in the request, those SHOULD be ignored for the purposes of processing the request.
+If other service attributes are included in the request, those MUST be ignored for the purposes of processing the request.

 The follow responses are defined by this specification: